judygikuni/Haba_Documentation/documentation/introduction.md

 The project aims to improve efficiency, increase sales, reduce waste from spoiled groceries, and support local economic participation by enabling broader market access.

-## Problem Statement

-Mama Mboga vendors currently face challenges such as low customer turnover, unsold stock, and fluctuating income.
-Most consumers, especially the youth, spend significant time online, yet these vendors lack digital channels to tap into this market.

-   **How might we help Mama Mboga increase her sales by moving her business online to reach a larger market?**

 ## Target Users